 - Get to a safe place.

-- Contact a Victim Advocate at 644.7161, 644.2277 or 645.0086 — after hours call 644.1234 (FSU police dispatch) and ask to speak to an advocate.
+- Contact a Victim Advocate at 850.644.7161 (24 hours).
 A confidential advocate can talk to you about your options to help you make an informed decision as to what to do next.

 - If the assault occurred within the last 120 hours, you may choose to have evidence collected.
 This would entail having a SANE exam(rape kit) done.
 Refuge House, the community-based agency specializing in sexual violence serving the Tallahassee area, has collaborated with TMH to provide the SAFE Center, where exams can be performed outside the confines of the emergency room.
 The SAFE Center is a more private, calming environment which is especially important after a trauma like sexual assault.

 - FSU PD and Tallahassee PD will keep the anonymous kit until you decide you want to move forward with an investigation.

 - Until you decide whether or not to have evidence collected, DO NOT shower or brush your teeth, if at all possible DO NOT use the restroom.
 DO NOT drink or smoke.
 DO NOT change your clothes, or underwear.
 If you have removed this clothing, bring it with you to the hospital in a paper bag.
 This may preserve a lot of evidence.